jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/profiling.md

 You need Arm Performance Studio installed to access the required tools and example software.
 Use the [Arm Performance Studio](/install-guides/ams/) install guide to download and install it on your local computer.
 You can do this on a Windows or macOS computer.
 You are not going to run any tools on your local computer, only copy data from the installation to your Arm Linux computer.

-On your Arm Linux computer you need to instal Linux Perf and the GNU compiler.
+On your Arm Linux computer you need to install Linux Perf and the GNU compiler.
 Use the [Perf for Linux on Arm](/install-guides/perf/) install guide and the [GNU Compiler](/install-guides/gcc/native/) install guide to install each tool.

 For Ubuntu 22.04 you can install everything you need with: